andrekuros/B-ACE/Readme.md

 Built on the Godot game engine, B-ACE leverages Multi-Agent Reinforcement Learning (MARL) to explore advanced techniques in autonomous air combat agent development.
 The environment provides a flexible and accessible platform for the research community, enabling the rapid prototyping and evaluation of AI-based tactics and strategies in complex air combat settings.

+The [Godot](https://godotengine.org/) engine’s intuitive interface and flexible scripting language (GDScript) facilitate rapid prototyping and iteration.
+Its user-friendly design lowers the barrier to entry for new developers and researchers.
+Additionally, it supports multiple alternative languages, including C#, VisualScript, and C++, which can enhance flexibility and performance.
+Godot is completely free under the MIT license, allowing unrestricted access, modification, and distribution of its source code.
+This contrasts with commercial engines, which impose costs and restrictions, especially for military and government applications.

 ## Key Features

 * **Open-Source and Extensible:** Researchers can easily modify and extend the environment in both Python and the Godot Engine to suit their specific needs.